The crack split the evening like a knife.

 That was how deep the Moriyama’s had sunk their claws in Nathaniel’s mind.
 Grateful for what?
 His ability to legally drive in order to save the life of one of the men complicit in his abuse?

-Nathaniel peeled out of the parking lot and automatically headed towards the route he had memorized two years ago.
+Nathaniel peeled out of the parking lot and automatically headed towards the route he had memorized three years ago.
 Reaching into the small duffle with an unsteady hand, he emptied nearly all of its contents before finding the bottle of emergency vodka.
 He flinched at a memory and tossed it to the back without a second glance.

 “Drink.” his voice broke with the order.